 Omar Khayyam’s Rubaiyyat.

-a Few of the Quatrains Untranslated By Fitzgerald,
+A Few of the Quatrains Untranslated By Fitzgerald,

 literally Rendered In the Metre